Make your own patio DIY twig lights stand with a floating concrete base.

 Ikea’s twigs come with a protective finish, but for twigs that will be outdoors, you will want to add a little more protection.

-If you are interested in another neat outdoor solar lights project, you may want to look at the Wine Bottle Solar Lights tutorial.
+If you are interested in another neat outdoor solar lights project, you may want to take a look at the Wine Bottle Solar Lights tutorial.

 We are going to add acetate to the inside of the cardboard to give the sides of the concrete a nice shiny look.
 Use the X-acto to cut a piece of acetate at 2” and 40” long.